Division of Student Affairs > Gender Equity > Pregnant & Parenting Student Rights

 Loop Campus Key Request: Student Affairs Office, Suite 1400, Lewis Office hours: 9:00 AM – 5:00 PM Room Location: 13th Floor, Lewis Building (25 E. Jackson Blvd.), directly across from room 1350

-Key Request: Office of Public Relations and Communications, Room 2024 Office Hours: 9:00 AM – 5:00 PM Room Location: 20th Floor, 55 E. Jackson BuildingLincoln Park Campus Key Request: Information Desk, Student Center Office hours: 9:00 AM – 5:00 PM Room Location: Located near the Information Desk, Student Center (2250 N. Sheffield)
+Key Request: Office of Public Relations and Communications, Room 2024 Office Hours: 9:00 AM – 5:00 PM Room Location: 20th Floor, 55 E. Jackson BuildingLincoln Park Campus Location: Student Center (2250 N. Sheffield, 1st Floor) - Located near the Information Desk Key Request: Information Desk, Student Center Open all hours that STC is open, typically 7 AM - Midnight

-Key Request: There is no key; room can be locked from the inside while in use Office Hours: 9:00 AM - 9:00 PM Room Location: College of Education, Room 370 (directly off the elevators)
+Location: College of Education, Room 370 (directly off the elevators) Key Request: There is no key; room can be locked from the inside while in use Hours: 9:00 AM - 9:00 PM

 The following links provide information regarding scholarship opportunities for this student population: